CousinNic/cos-470-data-retrieval/Assignment2/README.txt

-to run file, simply place the files Posts.xml, and post_parser_record.py in the directory, then create a folder named Entities and place Posts.py, inside.
+to run file, simply place the files Posts_Coffee.xml, and post_parser_record.py in the directory, then create a folder named Entities and place Posts.py, inside.

 once this is done, run the code in order.